cyberark/conjur/design/authenticators_api.md

 #### `/authenticators/health` Endpoint

 This endpoint reveals some serious details on the Conjur environment, so it should be secure.
-As the use-case of this endpoint is to be hit by the operator who configures an authenticator, we can limit this request to be run only from `localhost` and only with a Conjur access token of a privileged user.

 Any request lacking a valid access token will be responded with a 403 code.

-##### Limit access to `/authenticators/health` Endpoint

-We will limit access to this endpoint by defining a webservice on it, and granting permission on it.
+As the use-case of this endpoint is to be hit by the operator who configures an authenticator, we will limit access to this endpoint by defining a webservice on it, and granting permission on it.

 A Conjur Operator will need to load the following policy in order to enable it: